Statik8bit/Joystick-Conversion-Prints/README.md

 I've created to Joystick caps that fit over the existing OEM joystick knobs.
-Print one and let me know how it works at statik8bitcomputer@gmail.com I will make prints of any of my projects and mail them to you contact statik8bitcomputer@gmail.com
+Print one and let me know how it works at statik8bitcomputer@gmail.com I will make prints of any of my projects and mail them to you contact me at statik8bitcomputer@gmail.com

 I'm working on another print to replace the OEM stick entirely to be more solid.